grshane/githubpushtest/modules/yamlform/docs/features.md

 </a>
 </div>

 Forms can be attached to nodes or displayed as blocks.
 Forms can also have dedicated SEO-friendly URLs.
 Form elements are simply render arrays that can easily be altered using custom hooks and/or plugins.

 ### Drush Integration

-Drush commands are provided to create, export, and purge submissions.
+Drush commands are provided to:

+- Generate multiple YAML form submissions.
+- Export YAML form submissions.
+- Purge YAML form submissions.
+- Download and manage third party libraries.
+- Tidy YAML configuration files.

 <!-- Creates the bootstrap modal where the image will appear -->
 <div class="modal fade" id="modal-lightbox" tabindex="-1" role="dialog" aria-labelledby="modal-lightbox-label" aria-hidden="true">